 What do all these methods have in common?
-All have been simplified by using different versions of Thomson Filter Vials (patented) to lower cost and, solvent usage and to save time.
+All of the Thomson Filter Vials (patented) formats keep in the QuEChERS theme of simplifying processes, lowering costs, and time savings.

-Thomson Instrument Company is not affiliated with U.S. Dept. of Agriculture, Agricultural Research Service, Eastern Regional Research Center, Wyndmoor, PA, Agilent®, Restek®, Applied Biosystems®, Phenomenex®, Micro Quality Labs®, Canadian Ministry of Environment Laboratory Services Branch, Hamilton®, Varian® or any of their products.
+Thomson Instrument Company is not afiliated with U.S. Dept. of Agriculture, Agricultural Research Service, Eastern Regional Research Center, Wyndmoor, PA, Agilent[®], Restek[®], Applied Biosystems[®], Phenomenex[®], Micro Quality Labs[®], Canadian Ministry of Environment Laboratory Services Branch, Hamilton[®], Varian[®] or any of their products.